Brokenwire : Wireless Disruption of CCS Electric Vehicle Charging: Real-world Testing

 \subsection{Observations}

-The \textsc{Brokenwire} attack was successful in disrupting charging in every observed case --- for any combination of EV and EVSE we tested.
+The \textsc{Brokenwire} attack was successful in disrupting charging in every observed case --- for any combination of EV and EVSE we tested, and independently of the CCS plug used (Combo 1 and Combo 2).
 Substantial variations were observed in effective range and power requirements in each case.
 However, once a suitable power level had been selected for the environment, charging sessions were terminated immediately.

-\paragraph{Required Output Power}
+\ndssparagraph{Required Output Power}

 In contrast to the lab experiments, the conditions during the real-world experiments were largely uncontrolled, which led to less predictable results.
 In particular, we noticed that in some cases, a much higher transmission power was required to successfully terminate the charging session.
 For example, while we successfully disrupted the testbed from 10~m away using less than 10~mW of transmission power (see Figure~\ref{fig:req_power_mw}), disrupting Vehicles B and C from a distance of 10~m in a setting similar to Scenario 2 required around 600~mW.
 In contrast, at another charging site, we stopped vehicle D from charging using only the LimeSDR \textit{without the amplifier} from 1.5~m away, which according to our measurements, corresponded to 0.3~mW of output power.
 At another EVSE, we replicated Scenario 5 and successfully disrupted an ongoing charging session of Vehicle D from 47~m away with just under 700~mW.
 The exact arrangement of this scenario is depicted in Figure~\ref{fig:distance_attack}.
 We believe that the large variations in the power requirements are due to several parameters that cannot be controlled by the adversary, such as electromagnetic interference from other devices, differences in signal propagation and noise generated by the charger or the vehicle itself.
 Nevertheless, the results from our real-world evaluation are largely in agreement with the results and observations from our laboratory experiments, showing that the attack is effective and easy to execute.